jmaczan/0x6b73746b/README.md

 # The 0x6b73746b Programming Language

-Based on Robert Nystrom's "Crafting Interpreters" book https://craftinginterpreters.com/ and his Lox Programming Language
+Based on Robert Nystrom's "Crafting Interpreters" book https://craftinginterpreters.com/ and Lox Programming Language

-## Log
+## Notes

 This README is also a log of how the language was built and what I learn during this.
 It serves me as notes to memorize new things better and be able to get back to them easier